Hong Kong Zoological and Botanical Gardens: Greenhouse

 Various species of orchids, ferns, bromeliads, vines and carnivorous plants are grown in the greenhouse.

 Palm Garden

 This garden grows over 30 species under 22 genera of the palm family.

 Bauhinia Garden

-This garden grows 8 species including Hong Kong orchid tree (Bauhinia blakeana), purple camel's foot (Bauhinia purpurea) and camel's foot tree (Bauhinia variegata).
+This garden grows eight species including Hong Kong orchid tree (Bauhinia blakeana), purple camel's foot (Bauhinia purpurea) and camel's foot tree (Bauhinia variegata).

 Azalea Garden

 This garden grows over 10 azalea species including red azalea (Rhododendron simsii), lovely azalea (Rhododendron pulchrum), purple azalea (Rhododendron pulchrum var. phoeniceum) and white azalea (Rhododendron mucronatum), those are native to Hong Kong.
 There are also rare species such as yellow azalea (Rhododendron molle) and Westland's rhododendron (Rhododendron moulmainense).

 Herb Garden

 Various species of herb are grown in the garden.

 Animals

 The size of the garden precludes the keeping of very large mammal species such as giraffes.
-Nevertheless, the collection of primates is varied, including such diverse creatures such as the Hoffmann's two-toed sloth, golden lion tamarin, gibbon, orangutan, ring-tailed lemur and black-and-white ruffed lemur.
+Nevertheless, the collection of primates is varied, including creatures such as the Hoffmann's two-toed sloth, Red necked wallaby, golden lion tamarin, gibbon, orangutan, ring-tailed lemur and black-and-white ruffed lemur.
 Apart from the plants, there are over 400 birds, 50 mammals and 20 reptiles.